dromo77/blood-donation-landing-page/README.md

 Welcome!
 Thanks for checking out this front-end coding challenge.

-Your task is to build out the project to the design inside the `/design` folder.
+The challenge was to build out the project to the design inside the `/design` folder.

-This project poses some nice challenges using CSS gradients.
-You'll need to place two gradients as a background on the `body` to get the subtle gradients from the design correct.

-The challenge does not require any JavaScript and **should not include any front-end frameworks/libraries**.

-If you decide to push the project live, tweet **@frontendmentor** once you're finished with your URL in the tweet.
-I'd love to take a look at what you've built!
+View my version of the landing page [here](https://dromo77.github.io/frontend-mentor-blood-donation-landing-page/).

 ## Styleguide